 Quarterly Project Report www.casitalinda.org

-We are happy to report that Casita Linda just recently completed building our 41st home for the desperately poor living in this area of Central Mexico.
+I am happy to report that Casita Linda just recently completed building our 43rd home for the desperately poor living in this area of Central Mexico.

-There are countless other families of hardworking and industrious people whose fundamental quality of life would improve if they lived in a Casita Linda house.
-And so we ask for your help in making 2011 a record-breaking year in the annals of Casita Linda’s history.
-Your generosity, when combined with the gifts of others, will allow us to build at least 7 new homes this year.
+There are countless others like Aguilar and his family.
+They are hardworking and industrious people whose fundamental quality of life would improve if they lived in a Casita Linda house.
+And so we ask for your help in making 2012 a record-breaking year in the annals of Casita Linda’s history.
+Your generosity, when combined with the gifts of others, will allow us to build at least 8 new homes during the coming year.
 The need is truly urgent.

 We invite you to share your thoughts and ideas with us.
 How might we further improve the living circumstances of these desperately poor families?
 Please add a comment to our report, or email your questions and suggestions to us directly: firstname.lastname@example.org